 Belmont-Watertown United Methodist Church

 Tuesdays, 10:00 am - 11:30 am

 Thursdays, 4:00 pm - 6:00 pm

 Bring identification including proof of address (rent or utility receipt.)
 A five-day supply of food is available each month, as well as information about other food pantries in the area.
-For more information or to make a donation, call (617) 972-6490.
+For more information or to make a donation, call the Council on Aging at (617) 972-6490.